taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Advanced_Configuration/Taikun_CLI.md

 # **Taikun CLI**
 **:fontawesome-regular-user: User** | **:fontawesome-solid-user-tie: Manager** | **:fontawesome-regular-handshake: Partner**

-You can manage Taikun’s resources directly from the command line.
+You can manage Taikun CloudWorks’s resources directly from the command line.

 ## **Steps to Install**